Freakypanda/hexlet-js/README.md

-This is my repository for Hexlet JS course
+This is my repository for Hexlet JS course.